haru0l/enunu-multisinger-model-jpn/README.md

 ## Disclaimer
 Please note that you may NOT use this model in circumstances other than pretraining for NNSVS (You shouldn't anyway, as the databases used are not at their full length).
 Please follow the instructions in the README.txt file if you wish to release a public model using this pretrained model.
+You might not want to pretrain the timelag and duration models using the default settings if you are using the MDN model type for duration and timelag.
+It seems that this breaks training.

 ## Special thanks
 Special thanks to UtaUtaUtau, PixPrucer, xuu, ryu, カノン, ちかの, and PumpkinVA for providing and agreeing to contribute their singing databases into this model, along with Nekro for providing Colab Pro to train on.